SergPerep/bonfire/docs/math.md

 | Gas consumption                  | 1200 m³                       |
 ### Rates agreement `Tarieven overeenkomst`

-You receive this document after you signed a contract with energy supplier.
-In this document you find rates...
+You receive this document after you sign a contract with energy supplier.
+You can find it in your emails or in your personal account on website of your energy provider.
+It might look like this:

 ![Coolblue_Minder_Energie_2021](coolblue_minder_energie_2021.png)

+To calculate **electricity expenses** we going to use values highlighted with **green**.
+To calculate **gas expenses** we going to use values highlighted with **orange**.

+Now we can start calculating.

 ## ⚡️ Electricity

 There 4 types of expenses that you should keep an eye on regarding electricity.

-### 1. El. variable costs `variabele kosten`
+### 1. Electricity variable costs `Totale variabele kosten`

 Money that you pay to energy supplier for electricity that you have used.
 They are called "variable" since they depend on your consumption.